robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ```
 Change:
-    github-mick to github-<your initials> that you created above
+    github-mick to github-<your initials> that you created in step 1.1.3 above

     mickeymouse to <your github account name>

 git clone github-mick:mickeymouse/myProject.git